-Fast food chains such as Mcdonalds, Burger King, KFC and Dominos Pizza are well know examples of franchised businesses, however there are in fact over 1,250 franchise brands, representing 200 business categories within the UK.
+Fast food chains such as Mcdonalds, Burger King, KFC and Dominos Pizza are well known examples of franchised businesses, however there are in fact over 935 business format franchise systems, around double of what there were 20 years ago.

 If you have a successful business that is capable of replication elsewhere, franchising can be a very effective way of growing it.
 Instead of having to finance additional outlets from your own capital, it entails working together with independent franchisees who pay you for the opportunity and your support.
 Franchising, if done properly and ethically, can bring long-term financial reward for all parties.

 It is not a quick fix to boost profits, however, nor a rescue strategy for a failing business.
 The franchising process takes considerable time, effort and money.
 It is therefore important to determine at the outset whether or not franchising is indeed the right format for your business expansion.
 You should bear in mind the following considerations:

 No one will want to buy a franchise from a business that doesn’t make any money.
 The franchised business will need to be profitable enough to generate revenue for both you and for the franchisee.